Ryanair ups profit forecast 10 percent on strong yields

 NO AER LINGUS SALE SOON

-The sale of Ryanair's 29 percent stake in rival Irish airline Aer Lingus is "off the agenda for some time" after potential buyer British Airways (ICAG.L) purchased BMI, Chief Financial Officer Howard Millar told Reuters in a phone interview.
+Millar said he believed the sale of Ryanair's 29 percent stake in rival Irish airline Aer Lingus was likely off the agenda in the coming months after possible buyer British Airways (ICAG.L) purchased BMI.

-Ryanair has not spoken to anyone about a possible sale and is waiting for the Irish government to find a buyer for its 25 percent stake before selling.
-"So far no one has any interest in buying the government stake," Millar said.
+Ryanair has not spoken to anyone about a possible sale and is waiting for the Irish government to find a buyer for its 25 percent stake before selling, Millar said.

-Millar said Ryanair remained in talks with Boeing about a large aircraft order and described the U.S. manufacturer as the "logical choice" source of new planes despite the break-down of 2009 talks to buy 200 planes.
+"That is off the agenda for some time.
+Unless someone comes out of woodwork," Millar said.
+"So far no one has any interest in buying the government stake."

-O'Leary later said that Chinese manufacturer COMAC had been "hugely impressive" in talks over a rival plane.
+He said Ryanair remained in talks with Boeing about a large aircraft order and described the U.S. manufacturer as the most likely source of new planes despite talks in recent months with Chinese and Russian manufacturers.

 ($1 = 0.727 Euros)